jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/Tau.md

 $$\tau = \text{Pr}(Y^B > Y^A) - \text{Pr}(Y^B < Y^A)$$

 (for an outcome where decrease is desirable, the effect size parameter would have the opposite sign).
-This parameter is a simple linear transformation of the NAP parameter $\theta$:
+This parameter is a linear transformation of the NAP parameter $\theta$:

 $$\tau = 2 \theta - 1.$$